©2023 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 Ready to take that next step to beautify your city neighborhood?
 Consider a Neighbors Naturescaping greening project with Brightside St. Louis to improve public spaces in your area.

-To learn more, download the Neighbors Naturescaping 2023 Flyer or contact us.
-Learn more about the 2023 grant round at our Neighbors Naturescaping Kick-Off Presentation and Breakfast at the 2023 St. Louis Urban Gardening Symposium on Saturday, June 10th.
+To learn more, download the Neighbors Naturescaping 2025 Flyer or contact us.
+Learn more about the 2025 application process at the St. Louis Urban Gardening Symposium on May 31, 2025 and Native Plant Garden Tour on June 14, 2025.

-Your Neighbors Naturescaping project can be in any public space in St. Louis City, including medians, neighborhood entrances, parks, street barricades, tree lawns, LRA lots with current garden leases and other public spaces and nonprofits approved by Brightside.
+Your Neighbors Naturescaping project can be in any public space and some nonprofit spaces in St. Louis City.
+These can include medians, neighborhood entrances, parks, street barricades, LRA lots with current garden leases and other public spaces and nonprofit spaces approved by Brightside.

 Projects selected for implementation will be provided with plants, tools and hardscape, as requested in their application and approved by the Selection Committee.
 No cash awards will be given.

-To help prepare for a neighborhood greening project, groups are also encouraged to participate the 2023 St. Louis Urban Gardening Symposium.
+To help prepare for a neighborhood greening project, groups are also encouraged to participate in the 2025 St. Louis Urban Gardening Symposium.

-The symposium will feature special guest, Dave Tylka.
-You’ll love how Dave shares his wealth of experience and knowledge as an educator, biologist, nature author and photographer!
-Immediately following this special presentation, “Green Jean” Ponzi will discuss Mosquito Alert STL before we break into small group workshops led by experts in their respective fields.
+The symposium will feature special guest speakers who will share their wealth of experience and knowledge of native plants, pollinators and all things urban gardening!
+Then we will break into small group workshops led by experts in their respective fields.